Minneapolis Failure To Diagnose Attorneys

 Missteps in diagnosing these conditions can have serious, life-altering consequences.
 Patients may experience excruciating pain, paralysis, extended treatment and life-threatening complications if medical professionals fail to diagnose serious conditions.

 How Can You Recover From A Failed Diagnosis?

 If you or a loved one has suffered unnecessarily from failure to diagnose or delayed diagnosis, we can help you consider all your legal options.
 At Bennerotte & Associates, P.A., we understand the complexities of medical practice and how to counter the strong defensive tactics of health care defense lawyers.

-Our local Minnesota attorneys are compassionate, aggressive and determined to help our clients in Minneapolis, Rochester and Greater Minnesota pursue the full and fair compensation they and their families deserve under the law.
+Our local Minnesota attorneys are compassionate, aggressive and determined to help our clients in Minneapolis and Rochester and across Minnesota pursue the full and fair compensation they and their families deserve under the law.

-Contact our Eagan, MN, law firm today to discuss the particulars of your unique case during a free initial consultation with an attorney.
-Call us at 651-JUSTICE (651-587-8423).
+Contact our Eagan law firm today to discuss the particulars of your unique case during a free initial consultation with an attorney.
+Call us at 651-364-6807.

 Hospitals, doctors, nurses and other medical professionals are required to uphold standards of care, and they are required to treat conditions in a timely manner.
 If the proper tests are not run, treatments administered or surgeries performed in time, complications may not be reversible.

 We dig through medical records, analyze hospital protocols and staffing records, and examine the events leading up to the incident or incidents that caused serious injury to our clients.
 We collaborate with medical experts through complicated investigations to determine whether earlier intervention could have changed the outcome.

 Do Not Delay: Consult Our St. Paul Medical Malpractice Attorney Today